strangerstudios/pmpro-table-pages/readme.txt

 Tested up to: 4.1.1
 Stable tag: .2

+IMPORTANT: This plugin has been deprecated and won't work with PMPro versions > 2.0.

 This is an archived version of the table-based layouts for default Paid Memberships Pro pages, including the Checkout, Billing, and Confirmation pages.

 == Description ==